Jefftitus13/RetailPortal-MVC/README.md

-# Retail Portal MVC Project
+# Safe Havens MVC Project

 ## Project Overview
 This repository contains an MVC-based retail portal designed specifically for an insurance application system.
 The project aims to provide a comprehensive solution for managing various aspects of insurance-related data.